KxSystems/docs/docs/ml/toolkit/utilities/preproc.md

 -  `tab` is a simple table
 -  `symCols` is a list of columns to apply encoding to, setting as `::` encodes all sym columns.

-returns table with frequency of occurrance of individual symbols within a column.
+returns table with frequency of occurrence of individual symbols within a column.

 ```q
 q)show tab:([]10?`a`b`c;10?10f;10?3)